hotosm/tasking-manager/README.md

 Note: you can also put your local settings file anywhere else on your file system, and then create a `LOCAL_SETTINGS_PATH` environment variable to make the project aware of this.

+### Populate the database

+You're now ready to do the initial population of the database.
+An `initialize_osmtm_db` script is available in the virtual env for that:

+    env/bin/initialize_osmtm_db

 ## Launch the application